-I’m sitting here on my sore rear end from a 50-mile bike ride: Del Mar to Oceanside, La Jolla back to Del Mar.
-I encountered some obstacles naturally—accidentally getting on the freeway (I did not know my legs could pedal that fast), and riding down a very steep hill, just to discover we’d made an error and needed to return up that same hill.
-I hadn’t had enough to eat, consumed no chocolate, and was sweaty and tired with burning thighs.
+I wrote this on my sore rear end, stiff from a 50-mile bike ride.
+I encountered some obstacles naturally.
+Accidentally getting on the freeway (I didn’t know my legs could pedal that fast), and riding down a very steep hill just to discover we’d made a mistake and had to ride back up.
+I hadn’t had enough to eat, and was sweaty and tired with burning thighs.

-I got to ride with a friend, look at the waves, smell the ocean, watch the birds, chat with other cyclists, feel the sun on my skin, be at peace, and do something good for my body and soul.
-Afterwards I put my protesting thighs into a nice, warm jacuzzi, then ate some ice cream – with toppings.
-I was tired but felt strong, empowered and healthy.
+I got to ride with a friend, see the waves, smell the ocean, watch the birds, chat with other cyclists, feel the sun on my skin, be at peace, and do something good for my body and soul.
+Afterward, I put my protesting thighs into a hot tub then ate some ice cream (with toppings).
+I was tired but felt strong and empowered.

-For someone who spent a large chunk of her life being overweight (morbidly obese at times), success is not a feeling I am used to.
-I’ve started and failed diet and exercise programs hundreds, if not thousands, of times.
-I would begin – falter – fail.
-Time after time.
-Year after year.
-Getting heavier and heavier in the process.
-Failure was a way of life for me.
-I’d dropped out of college, stayed in a bad marriage, put in half-hearted efforts at work, gotten out of shape, and given up on my dreams.
-I wasn’t so much afraid of failure, I think, as afraid of success.
-Being successful, after all, requires effort, discipline, sacrifice and self-realization.
-If I actually became successful, I would have nothing and no one to blame my unhappiness on.
-I would have to start looking at me—taking responsibility for my own life.
+Failure was a way of life.
+I’d dropped out of college, worked jobs I hated, gotten out of shape, and given up on my dreams.
+I wasn’t so much afraid of failure as I was afraid of success.
+Being successful requires effort, discipline, sacrifice, and self-realization.
+If I actually became successful, I would have nothing and no one to blame my unhappiness on (what?).
+I would have to start looking at myself and taking responsibility for my own life.
 (Who wants that?
 Check, please.)

-The 50-mile bike ride Sunday?
-Somewhat hard.
-But I’ve already had my failures—and recovered from them.
-I now know what I am capable of.
-I am no longer afraid—of mountains, the scale, life, or success.
+I’ve already had my failures—and recovered from them.
+I learned what I am capable of.
+I am no longer afraid…of mountains, the scale, life, or success.
 (Though I am afraid of bicycling on the freeway.)